 Pendleton, OR 97801

-Since its inception, NDEP has provided 83 classes with an average of 15 students per class.
-Almost all NDEP classes count toward an Associate of Arts Oregon Transfer degree (AAOT) which means that any Oregon college or university will accept the credits.
+Since its inception, NDEP has provided 101 classes for over 1300 students.
+Most NDEP classes count toward an Associate of Arts Oregon Transfer degree (AAOT) which means that any Oregon college or university will accept the credits.
 Once in awhile, a course is offered to build skills to a required level for a transferable class.